guionardo/dev-to-blog/posts/python-environment-setup/post.md

 Setting your virtual environment with another python version.

-I'm using Ubuntu 220.04 LTS Jammy Jellyfish, wich has python 3.10.
+While I'm writing this post, I'm using Ubuntu 22.04 LTS Jammy Jellyfish, wich has python 3.10.

 But, I need to work on a project that runs on python 3.8.
 To assure that the development environment will be the same to the production environment, I have to setup this.
 I don't want to use docker in this case.